TMJ Disorder: Are Women More Susceptible?

 - Stress: Last but not least, stress is a significant factor that increases the chances of TMJ disorder in women compared to men.
 It is not just the hormonal imbalances that make women more vulnerable to stress, but also their innate tendency to process stress in a different way than men.

 How Should Women Deal With TMJ Disorder?

-Once you have discovered the reason behind your TMJ symptoms, Dr. Norman, a neuromuscular dentist, can help you explore the best options for treatment.
-A professional neuromuscular dentist will be able to put together a treatment plan that solves the problem at the source and doesn't just treat symptoms.
+Once you have discovered the reason behind your TMJ symptoms, Dr. Norman, a physiologic dentist, can help you explore the best options for treatment.
+A professional physiologic dentist will be able to put together a treatment plan that solves the problem at the source and doesn't just treat symptoms.

 For more information or to schedule an appointment, call us today at 425-366-7983.